Candidates for bachelor’s degree must complete the following:

 the examination only upon consultation with and recommendation of the graduate faculty.

 Graduates and their guests are encouraged to attend the Commencement Mass, which is held in the St. Joseph Chapel in the Motherhouse.
-Graduates may sit with their guests during Mass and academic garb is not required.
+Click here for Baccalaureate Liturgy flyer.

 Commencement exercises are held in the Pat Sullivan Recreation Center.
-Doctoral and master’s degrees are presented at the 9 a.m.* ceremony and bachelor’s degrees are presented at the 1:30 p.m.* ceremony.
-Admission is by ticket only!
+Admission is by ticket only.
 Graduates indicating participation in commencement exercises will be asked the number of guest tickets they wish to receive.
 Since seating is limited, graduates are usually guaranteed four (4) tickets with additional tickets distributed on an “as available” basis.
 Tickets will be issued with cap and gowns.
 The commencement ceremony will be simulcast in the Moser Performing Arts Center Sexton Auditorium for those without tickets.
 Limited seating is available.
-The Commencement ceremony will also be webcast live at www.stfrancis.edu.
+The Commencement ceremony will also be webcast live at stfrancis.edu.

-* Times subject to change.
-Please refer to specific ceremony information released by the Registrar’s Office
+* Please refer to specific ceremony information released by the Registrar’s Office

 Commencement Exercises for the Physician Assistant Studies Program